apache/allura/pyforge/docs/platform.rst

 Have we mentioned Roundup already?
 Because here's another idea we stole from them:

-**Reactors**
+**Auditors** and **reactors**

+**Auditors** are hooks that get called when events/messages come in, they can modify the message before it is persisted to the document store (via MongoDB).

+Once the message is saved to the document store, it is then queued up for another set of hooks -- **reactors** -- that are not allowed to change the message, but can do things like send e-mail or push a new kind of event onto another queue.

-Reactors are just hooks that get called when messages come in.
-Nearly everything in roundup is implemented as a reactor, and we've tried to do the same with PyForge.
-Except now reactors are called by a wider variety of events...
+Nearly everything in roundup is implemented as either an auditor or a reactor, and PyForge definitely steals that idea and runs with it.

 TODO: Finish reactor overview (after reactor code is written)